 - Cook on high heat for 2 to 3 hours, or low heat for 4 to 6 hours.
 After cook time is up, sieve out everything with a slotted spoon.

 - Add in coconut cream or milk, chicken breast (or tofu or shrimp), and mushrooms.
 Cook on high heat 1 hour or low heat 2 hours, or until chicken breast pieces are cooked through.
-After cooking, add fish sauce and lime juice, plus more of each to taste.
+After cooking, add sugar, fish sauce, and lime juice, plus more of each to taste.
 Ladle into serving bowls and top with sliced green onions and fresh cilantro.

 - To use shrimp instead of chicken: Add 1 pound of raw shrimp instead of the chicken and heat until it’s cooked through (it’ll be pink and no longer translucent).